MariuszBudzynski/Event_Driven_Tickets_System/README.md

 ## Testing Strategy

 Testing focuses on ensuring correctness of domain logic and application coordination.
-This includes:

 ---